Spectral theory and self-similar blowup in wave equations: Introduction

 The principal goal is to construct global solutions and since Eq.~\eqref{eq:wmcor} is a wave equation, the natural mathematical setting to approach this question is to study the \emph{Cauchy problem}, i.e., we prescribe \emph{initial data} $u(0,\cdot)$ and $\partial_0 u(0,\cdot)$ and try to construct a solution to Eq.~\eqref{eq:wmcor} with these data.
 However,

 for any $T\in \R$ solves Eq.~\eqref{eq:wmcor} on $\R\times [0,\infty)\setminus\{(T,0)\}$, as one checks by a direct computation.
 At $(t,r)=(T,0)$, $u^T$ exhibits a gradient blowup and hence, it is impossible to construct global smooth solutions for arbitrary data.
 Consequently, the goal is to understand the nature of this breakdown (or ``loss of smoothness'' or ``singularity formation'' or ``blowup'') and its relevance for ``generic'' evolutions.
 More precisely, the question is whether $u^T$ can tell us something about more general large-data evolutions, even though it is just one particular solution.
 In other words, we are interested in stability properties of $u^T$, i.e., we would like to understand \emph{all} solutions that are close to $u^T$.
 We remark that $u^T$ is a \emph{self-similar solution}, i.e., it depends on the ratio $\frac{r}{T-t}$ only.
-The existence of self-similar solutions to Eq.~\eqref{eq:wmcor} was first proved in \cite{Sha88} and the explicit example $u^T$ was found in \cite{TurSpe90}.
+The existence of self-similar solutions to Eq.~\eqref{eq:wmcor} was first proved in \cite{Sha88} and the explicit example $u^T$ was found in \cite{TurSpe90}, see \cite{BizBie15} for higher dimensions.
+In fact, there are many more self-similar solutions to Eq.~\eqref{eq:wmcor}, see \cite{Biz00}, but they are all linearly unstable and hence less important for studying generic evolutions.